 The benefit of your web app having an offline mode is that it means the information and functionality of your site are self-contained, allowing users to browse the app when they’re not online, increasing the engagement and availability greatly.
 With an offline mode, any information can be saved automatically during the last online access.
 The offline page can be loaded with a brand logo, some information, and some surprisingly advanced features.

-For example businesses with product, catalogs can display them to people whilst offline.
+For example businesses with a product, catalogues can display them to people whilst offline.
 Which will result in increased customers’ retention and engagement rates.

 Progressive web apps are being designed like mobile apps while still having the full functionality of websites such as dynamic data and database access.
 What makes progressive web apps different from the native apps is that you can get an access to them via URLs which means they are indexable by search engines.